Say “No” to Advertising Lies

 Develop sales resistance to advertising lies

-If newspaper ads stir up desires for possessions, don’t read the ads.
-If catalogs affect you the same way, throw them out unread.
+If Internet ads tempt you, install and add blocker.
+If magazine ads stir up desires for possessions, don’t read the ads/ If catalogs affect you the same way, throw them out unread.

 Develop sales resistance.
 Remember that people have been paid a lot of money to tempt you to make impulsive purchases.
 Recognize most ads for what they are — appeals to covetousness and greed.